 The mini extruder designed for the processing of nanoenergetics, ME7.5, features a horizontally split barrel and die assembly, which is held together by quick release clamps.
 The barrel and die assembly also separate vertically for ease of cleaning.
 The barrel separates from the drive assembly via the same quick release clamps.
-The agitators can be removed from the machine by the use of a novel release mechanism that does not require the use of tools.
+The agitators can be removed from the machine by the use of a release mechanism that does not require the use of tools (Figure 1).
 The drive sleeve which holds the agitator shafts in the machine is slid back after it is released outside of the process area via a spring loaded detent system.
 When this sleeve is moved, it releases the agitator shafts from the radial and thrust bearing assembly and they can then be removed from the machine.
 This process can be accomplished without the need for special tools in the product area.

-The 40mm Universal features barrel sections that are both horizontally and vertically split.
+The 40mm Universal features barrel sections that are both horizontally and vertically split (Figure 3).
 The barrel can be separated at the horizontal split line and the entire upper barrel section opened via the hydraulic power unit for ease of cleaning and maintenance.
 This also allows for easy access to change out and re-configure the agitator assemblies.
 The barrel sections are electrolysis nickel-plated on the exterior surfaces to aid in cleaning and to prevent corrosion of the components.

 Additionally, the ability to access the equipment via the split barrels on both designs affords the operators to perform dead stops.
 This is a process that allows for important observations and data gathering when the machinery is stopped and disassembled during steady state operation.
+This information can be used to validate the predictions of a model if one is being used.
 Typically, when running inert formulations, this allows the operator to peer into the process zone in search of otherwise difficult to determine information, such as stagnation, metal-to-metal contact points, leakage paths, and percent fill of various portions of the process zones.
-This information has been used during development to verify data predetermined from the 3D computer models.
+This information can also be used during development to verify data predetermined from the 3D computer models.